manuelbomi/Enterprise-Progressive-Delivery-for-K8s--Canary-Blue_Green-A_B-Shadow-Deployments-for-DevOps-MLOps/README.md

 ### A. Canary Rollout using Argo Rollouts + Istio + Prometheus Analysis

-- Overview: Use Argo Rollouts to orchestrate canary steps and Istio to split traffic.
+- Overview: Use Argo Rollouts to orchesrate canary steps and Istio to split traffic.
 Use a Prometheus-based AnalysisTemplate to decide whether to continue.

 ### 1) <ins>Deploy v1 (current) Deployment + Service</ins>